mannny7/BombPartyBotJKLM/README.md

 1. Download a zip of the code
 2. Extract the zip file
 3. Ensure you have Selenium Chrome Webdrivers installed, the application is already in there so it should be fine

+Here is a YouTube video for more help https://youtu.be/N5b6sALTN7g
 <h1>On line 17 change the path variable to the path that your code is located (add /web2 on the end) >>>IMPORTANT<<<</h1>

 Here is how to do that: